Marketionist/protractor-cucumber-steps/CONTRIBUTING.md

     presented page, select the version you've just released, name it and copy in the new markdown that you added to the [changelog](CHANGELOG.md).
 - Now the big moment of publishing updated package to npm: `npm publish`.

+Or use the short way:
+- From the master branch run `npm run patch` or `npm run minor` or `npm run major` depending on the severity of changes you are publishing in this release.
+- On the releases page, click the "Draft a new release button" and, on the presented page, select the version you've just released, name it and copy in the new markdown that you added to the [changelog](CHANGELOG.md).

 You've released!
 Relax and enjoy your accomplishment.